AOlsen107/AOlsen107/README.md

 - 🔭 I’m currently working on learning Python and web development!
 - 👯 I’m looking to collaborate with anyone who wants to learn together
 - 💬 Ask me about anything
-- 📫 How to reach me: ao@freespot
+- 📫 How to reach me: ao@freespot.com
 - 😄 Pronouns: he/him